omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/use-cases/wallet.md

 ![](/img/wallet/04.png)

 3. The OMG Network has a different [fee amount](/network/fees) for different types of operations, including deposit fee, transfer fee, exit fee, and [exit bond](/network/exitbonds).
 Make sure to be explicit about those, as well as mention if the fee has a flat rate or dynamic rate.
 You might also set a fee with the highest amount as a default option.
-Additionally, you may mention that transfer fee is charged in OMG token, the rest of the fees are in ETH.
+Additionally, you may mention that the transfer fee is charged in OMG token, the rest of the fees are in ETH.

 ![](/img/wallet/05.png)